volzotan/tlpic/generate/README.md

 Important variables:

-*ppu* Zoom factor.
-The smaller the ppu value, the larger the hills and valleys
+**ppu** zoom factor.
+The smaller the ppu value, the larger the hills and valleys.
-*s* sample rate: number of evaluation points per x/y unit
+**s** sample rate: number of evaluation points per x/y unit.

 #### Examples